 The Commission also works to educate the public on housing topics and develops partnerships with developers, non-profits, state agencies, and social service organizations to advance the community’s housing goals.

-The Commission is composed of up to seven members jointly appointed by the Selectboard and Trustees.
+The Commission is composed of up to seven members jointly appointed by the Selectboard and City Council.
 Each member shall serve a staggered three-year term with no term limit.
 Four of the members shall be residents; for the remaining members, residency is preferred but not required.

-In appointing Commission members, the Selectboard and Trustees should select members who represent a variety of relevant interests and backgrounds, including but not limited to: for-profit and non-profit housing developers; housing authorities and agencies; social services organizations; representatives of area businesses; and at-large members of the community.
+In appointing Commission members, the Selectboard and City Council should select members who represent a variety of relevant interests and backgrounds, including but not limited to: for-profit and non-profit housing developers; housing authorities and agencies; social services organizations; representatives of area businesses; and at-large members of the community.

-The Commission receives staff support from the Town and Village Community Development Departments and other departments as needed.
+The Commission receives staff support from the Town and City Community Development Departments and other departments as needed.